-When we consider year on year comparison, we note a slight widening hourly pay gap at the mean and more significantly at the median.
+When we consider year on year comparison, we see positive trends in the form of a narrower hourly pay gap at both the mean and the median.

-We also note a widening mean gender bonus gap which is more pronounced at the median.
+We also note a much narrower gender bonus gap at both the mean and the median.
 We recognise that bonus pay, as defined by the regulations, includes a wide-ranging suite of awards including amounts relating to profit-sharing, productivity, performance, incentives and commission plans which can help drive a corresponding wide range in individual amounts reported.